-The four types are motivated by different styles of behaviour and communication, and most often also try to motivate others the way they prefer to be motivated.
+The four types are motivated by different styles of behaviour and communication, and most often also try to motivate others in the way they prefer to be motivated.

-If you want to motivate someone e.g. colleague, manager, customer, etc, or simply get their attention, you should be aware of that person's preferred motivational style.
+If you want to motivate someone, or help someone to motivate others, you should be aware of the types of the involved parties.
 Also, keep your own type in mind, as your preferred behaviour may be inadequate if the other person doesn't have the same preference.